Painting The Huntington - Saturday Series

 Session 3: Transforming How You Sense Color

 Most people see only a small fraction of the colors around them.
 In this session, students learn practical methods to improve their perception of color and how to accurately capture those colors in their artworks.
 Students apply the lesson to explore and paint the gardens of The Huntington.
-This session will begin in the classroom, then students will paint on the Japanese Garden.*
+This session begins in the classroom before moving to the Japanese Garden.*

 Session 4: A Smarter Way to Paint en Plein Air

 Artist John Singer Sargent called painting watercolors outdoors "making the best of an emergency."
-The emergency was a moment of beautiful, fleeting light.
-In the fourth session, Richard shares a fun and logical approach to painting watercolors outdoors, sharing how to paint fleeting sunlight before it changes.
+The emergency?
+A moment of perfect, fleeting light.
+In the fourth session, Richard shares a fun and logical approach to painting watercolors outdoors.
+Students learn how to paint fleeting sunlight before it changes.
 Students apply the lesson to explore and paint the architecture and gardens of The Huntington.
-This session will begin in the classroom, then students will paint on the South Terrace.*
+This session begins in the classroom before moving to the south terrace of the Huntington Art Gallery.*

 Session 5: How to Express Light with a Paintbrush

 In the fifth session, Richard shares how to paint the visual effects of light in watercolor.
 Students learn a variety of effective techniques with brushes and other tools.
 Students apply the lesson to explore and paint the architecture and gardens of The Huntington.
-This session will begin in the classroom, then students will paint on the North Vista Lawn.*
+This session begins in the classroom before moving to the North Vista.*

 Session 6: The Poetry of Watercolor

 In the final session, students learn how to distill a subject down to its most beautiful and expressive essence.
-This intuitive and practical approach helps the artist express their own interest with greater skill and produce artworks that illicit an emotional response from the viewer.
+This intuitive and practical approach helps the artist express their own interest with greater skill and produce artworks that elicit an emotional response from the viewer.
 Students apply the lesson to explore and paint the architecture and gardens of The Huntington.
-This session will begin in the classroom, then students will paint on the lawn south of the Library*
+This session begins in the classroom before moving to the Library Lawn.*

 You do not need to buy expensive brushes.
 Synthetic brushes (listed below) are excellent and inexpensive: